shigenobu/magentadesk/README.md

         "ignoreComment": false,
         // if true, ignore partition for table structure diff. default is false.
         "ignorePartitions": false,
-        // if true, ignore system versioned column and table info for table structure diff. default is false.
-        "ignoreSystemVersioned": false,
         // if true, ignore column default sequence definition for table structure diff. default is false.
         "ignoreDefaultForSequence": false
       }